republicprotocol/republic-go/docs/relay-sdk.md

 api := relay.NewAPI(url, token)
 ```

-`url` – The address your Relay is serving from.
+- `url` – The address your Relay is serving from.
-`token` – The authentication token used to verify your Relay.
+- `token` – The authentication token used to verify your Relay.

 > Note: If your Relay does not require an authentication token use `relay.Insecure()`.

-### Interact with the Relay API
+### Interacting with the Relay API

 **Opening orders**